Arquivotheca/PDOS/readme.txt

 But we'll probably just stick to running
 Win32 programs and getting rid of dropping down to 16-bit to use the BIOS altogether.
+We'll need 32-bit device drivers to do that though.
+Maybe Windows device drivers can be used.

 MSGED 4.00 and maybe later versions have support for 80386 DOS programming.
 Look